GoogleCloudPlatform/crbt/README.md

 # crbt ![Node Version](https://img.shields.io/static/v1?label=node&message=%3E10&color=brightgreen) ![Google Cloud SDK Version](https://img.shields.io/static/v1?label=GoogleCloudSDK&message=%3E272.0.0&color=blue)

+___**Foreword: This code was developed as a simple wrapper around the [Google Cloud SDK](https://cloud.google.com/sdk).
+It does not provide support for the full feature-set of the Cloud Run solution or SDK, and should not be considered an official project from any product team.
+It is provided as-is, without warranty or representation for any use or purpose.**___

 (c)loud (r)un (b)ootstrap (t)ool can be used to simplify initialization of Cloud Run applications along with supporting Google Cloud services.
 The core goal of crbt is to provide a super easy way to setup a Cloud Run project that has source code management and CI/CD so that you can just focus on your code (and will even give you some template code to get you started, if desired).

 Another important aspect is that everything should be able to be set up interactively to make it really simple to use (no need to memorize flags or parameters), but also to provide non-interactive usage for advanced usage (like providing the ability to redeploy your services the exact same way to other GCP projects).